0xvext/0xvext.github.io/_posts/2018-11-04-analysis-of-facebook-advertiser-data.md

 Some observations and questions raised by this data:

 * Car dealerships (265) seem to buy/sell/distribute data about individuals like mad.
 Of the dealership entities in the list, I **might** have had a direct business transaction with **one** of them.
 I'm not even 100% sure of that one, but it is at least a local dealership whose name I recognize.
 The other 264 are all around the country, most in states I've never lived in or even visited.
-Also interestingly, a vary **large, well-known national car chain** that I've done business with is not on the list.
+Also interestingly, a very **large, well-known national car chain** that I've done business with is not on the list.

 * The next biggest "category," (trailing by a huge margin), were entities that I couldn't actually verify a single industry for, because their names are so vague that I couldn't confirm what organization had my data.
 Some examples of these include "Animals," "Creed," "Market Research," and "The Sisters Brothers," among others.
 Some of these are clearly marketing firms, but **which** marketing firms is harder to nail down.